 an appointment now!

-It is recommended to consult on orthodontics with your child from the age of six or seven years, which is when their molars start to come out.
-From the moment they are present in their mouth, it is possible to establish the subsequent occlusion and to evaluate the space where the teeth will be disposed on the jaw as well as their placement and their alignment.
-With their knowledge in orthodontics, the dentists from Centre dentaire NP, your clinic situated at Kirkland in the West of Montreal, are qualified in detecting the problems that could affect the development of the teeth and jaw of your child.
-They are also capable of prescribing, when needed, the most appropriate treatment to offer a smile for life to your child.
+An orthodontic consultation is recommended for children between the ages of six and seven, as this is when their molars start to come out.
+From the moment they are present in their mouth, it is possible to establish the subsequent occlusion and to evaluate the space the teeth will have on the jaw, as well as their placement and alignment.
+With their knowledge in orthodontics, the dentists at Centre Dentaire NP are qualified in detecting the problems that could affect the development of the teeth and jaw of your child.
+They are also capable of prescribing, when needed, the most appropriate treatment to give your child a smile for life.

-> Bad aligning of the upper jaw compared to the lower jaw, it can either be too ahead or too backed up, which provokes a bad occlusion or articulation problems.
+> Misalignment of the upper jaw: it can either be too far forward or too far back, which causes a poor bite and joint problems.

-> Missing space for the adult dentition, a narrow palate could provoke an abnormal positioning of the teeth, their migration once the baby teeth fall or their inclusion into the jaw.
+> Missing space for adult teeth: a narrow palate could provoke an abnormal positioning of the teeth once the baby teeth fall out, or the malocclusion of teeth into the jaw.

-> Teeth that could be positioned better to avoid several alignments disturbing teeth such as a crossbite (one or several teeth of the upper jaw which fall behind the lower jaw) or the overlap.
+> Teeth that could be positioned better: to avoid several alignments disturbing teeth such as a crossbite or overlapping.

-> Any other obstacle to the occlusion that could result in speech difficulties or even to chew.
+> Any other obstacle with teeth: that could result in speech difficulties or even to chew.

-A precocious orthodontic consultation aims to assure a good development of the teeth and mouth of the child on top of allowing a rapid evaluation of detected problems.
+An early orthodontic consultation aims to assure the proper development of the child’s teeth and mouth, in addition to performing a rapid evaluation of detected problems.

-Even if treatments of young age are not always indicated, an early consultation allows the control of the development of orthodontic problems and their consequences.
+Even if treatments at a young age are not always indicative, an early consultation makes it possible to control the development of orthodontic problems and their consequences.

-A precocious consultation diminishes the necessity to resort to a long and more complicated late intervention.
-The treatments that will be recommended could be less expensive and much faster compared to one aiming to correct the problem which has developed further with the positioning of the teeth.
+An early consultation diminishes a long and more complicated later intervention.
+The treatments recommended early on could be less expensive and much faster compared to correcting the problem when then positioning of teeth have developed further.

-Certain child habits, such as sucking fingers and atypical swallowing can occasion in long-term consequences.
-This is why it is important to correct these quickly.
+Certain childhood habits, such as sucking fingers and atypical swallowing can have long-term consequences.
+This is why it is important to correct these habits early on.